Maxi2022gt/Maxi2022gt/README.md

 # hello.

-So, im just a user that has yt and dont know programming.
+So, im just a user that has yt.

+what i want to learn:

+Godot

+C#

+C++

+what ive learned:

+LUA